mgadi/naemonbox/index.rst

 Naemonbox has a lot of features, we started to list some of them in the last paragraph.
 Let's go into details :

     * NAEMON: core monitoring application.
 Role separated daemons : we want a daemon to do one thing but doing it good.
-Naemon have at least 4 daemon called worker
+Naemon have at least 4 daemon called worker.
     * CACTI and PNP4NAGIOS : Perfomance Management.
     * WEATHERMAP : Mapping bandwith.
     * NAGVIS : Customizable mapping.